niemczyk-m/AkamaiOPEN-edgegrid-powershell/README.md

 EdgeGrid for PowerShell

-> **NOTICE:** PowerShell EdgeGrid Client has been deprecated and will reach End of Life soon.
-For more information, see our [Announcement](https://developer.akamai.com/blog/2018/11/13/akamai-powershell-edgegrid-client-end-life-notice).
+> **NOTICE:** PowerShell EdgeGrid Client has been deprecated and is not supported anymore.
+For details on managing Akamai's product APIs via PowerShell, see the [Akamai Powershell Module](https://github.com/akamai/PowerShell) repo.

 Invoke-AkamaiOPEN is a PowerShell authorization wrapper around `Invoke-RestMethod`.
 It adds the required EdgeGrid signature to a normal `Invoke-RestMethod` request.